la-ots/pelican/docs/foundation/agency-theming.md

     </div>
 </div>

-Using Brand green-styled buttons as the go-to buttons will cause ambiguity for the user later in the user interface.
+In the same way, using brand green-styled buttons as the go-to buttons will also cconfuse the user.
 The user will see the brand green buttons everywhere.
-Then a situation arises in which a success green-styled button is necessary.
+But what happens when you need a success button?
+The meaning of the success button, to indicate something affirmative, would be be lost.

 <div class="px-4 mb-5">
     <div class="row">